nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div class="caption">Reminder window interface.</div>

-Example: <br>

-Suppose the date today is 1 Nov 2021 and current time is 1500h,
+Example: Suppose the date today is 1 Nov 2021 and current time is 1500h,
 - lessons with the following dates and time are considered upcoming:
   - 1 Nov 2021 with end time at or after 1500h,
   - 2 Nov 2021 with any valid time range,